camarman/GTRPy/README.md

 ## Upcoming Features

-1. Gradient, Divergence, Curl and Laplace operations on fields
+1. Print out the equations obtained from each operation by clicking a single button
-2. Partial and Covariant derivatives of the GTR tensors
+2. Checking the Killing field condition for a given vector field
-3. Including more coordinate systems
+3. Varying the type of a given vector and tensor field
-4. Add functionality such that the variables in the metric tensor can be taken as a function and not as constant.
+4. Calculating Covariant and Lie derivatives for scalar, vector, and tensor fields

 ## Contributing

 I am looking for developers who would like to contribute to the project.
 If you are interested, feel free to create an issue by stating how would you like to contribute.
-Any help or idea is welcomed.
-For more information you can also look at the `CONTRIBUTING.md`.
+Any help or idea is appreciated.
+For more information, you can also look at the `CONTRIBUTING.md`.